 It is easy to spend a small fortune when we begin teaching our children at home but it isn't necessary.
 There are many ways we can source free and inexpensive resources, or find appropriate substitutes.
 If this doesn't come naturally to you join a local homeschooling group - you'll soon catch the bug and begin to see the educational potential of just about anything!

 If you can't find a local support group definitely make contact with any individual contacts in your area, or even go further afield.
-The Home Education Association has a comprehensive list of support contacts on this page on their website: http://hea.asn.au/resources/default.asp?type=3 .
-Click on the state in which you live, and then 'metropolitan' or 'region'.
+Download my free The Educating Parent Resource Directory, have a look in the Articles section under Resources and Learning Materials and also Preparing the Learning Environment for more ideas.

 Online support groups are fantastic as the members regularly share information about educational places to visit, free or inexpensive subscription internet resources, tips on how to teach or learn different skills or subjects, etc. I belong to half a dozen different yahoo groups and forums.
 Join my online support group - The Educating Parents Homeschooling and Unschooling as your starting place - it is a lovely welcoming group with over 12,000 members from across Australia!
 If you are aren't on Facebook there is a Yahoo group (see link on this page), although it is lot less active.

 Home education is a legal alternative

 The opinions and articles included on this website are not necessarily those of Beverley and Robin Paine,